tbaschak/recipes/curries/butter-chicken.md

 5. add crushed tomatoes and the sugar, bring to a boil, then turn down, re-add chicken, and simmer for 10-20 minutes
 6. add cream (or coconut cream), mix, and serve

-### The Weather

-This is my own take on butter chicken.
-It uses some elements of other dishes I really enjoy, and is spicier than what you'd get in a restaurant.

-Pairs well with basmati rice.

 ### Variations

 * As mentioned, cream can be replaced with coconut cream
 * cook the chicken in the instant pot, and do the simmering under pressure in the instant pot

+### Pairs Well With

+* Basmati Rice

+## Additional Information

+This is my own take on butter chicken.
+It uses some elements of other dishes I really enjoy, and is spicier than what you'd get in a restaurant.